-Q27 Significance of availability of getDowntown programs on decision to locate or remain in downtown Ann Arbor?
-By number of employees
+Figure 83 Significance of getDowntown programs on location decision, by number of employees

 Organization size and the importance of getDowntown programs to location decisions

 The availability of getDowntown programs is more important to the smaller organizations than to larger ones in terms of their location decisions.
 While 10% of those organizations with fifty or more employees say that the programs are at least a "significant factor," 50% of the smallest organizations and from 11% to 17% of the mid-size organizations say it is a significant factor.